pieaerts/pieaerts/_posts/2018-07-28-10-tips-for-outdoor-and-wildlife-photography.md

 ## Ask for help

 With over 3 billion people only a click away through the Internet, never hesitate about asking for help.
 Whenever you meet a photographer (offline or online) ask questions.
 But please come prepared.
 Always remember: Ask for nothing and you receive nothing.
-Ask for the world and you will receive the world.&nbsp;
+Ask for the world and you will receive the world.

 ![](/uploads/dji-0113.jpg)